Get short term help with necessities

 - individuals and families living in isolation

-- individuals and families who are unable to make ends meet due to job or wage cuts and or complex hour contracts.
+- individuals and families who are unable to make ends meet due to unemployment, job or wage cuts and or complex hour contracts.

 - People affected by the pandemic and or affected by adverse health